K-Sato1995/gatsbyBlog/content/posts/Cache-Rails-gems-using-docker-compose/index.md

 ---
 title: "Cache Rails gems using docker-compose"
-description: How to cache gems so that you don't have to run docker-compose build over and over again
 slug: cache-rails-gems-using-docker-compose
 date: 2019-05-28
 language: english
 cover: ./cover.png
+generate-card: false
 tags:
   - Docker
+description: How to cache gems so that you don't have to run docker-compose build over and over again
 ---
 # Introduction
 Let's suppose you have a `docker-compose.yml` like the one below.